-Figure 13 Total daily injection volume consent 10354-1 (2017-2018)
+Figure 16 Total daily injection volume consent 10354-1.1 (2018-2019) Cheal-A2 well

-Figure 14 Maximum daily injection pressure consent 10354-1 (2017-2018)
+Figure 17 Maximum daily injection pressure consent 10354-1.1 (2018-2019) Cheal-A2 well

-Figure 15 Total daily injection volume and average daily pressure consent 10354-1 (2017-2018)
+Figure 18 Total daily volume and average pressure consent 10354-1.1 (2018-2019) Cheal-A2 well

-2.5 Investigations, interventions, and incidents
+2.5 Incidents, investigations, and interventions

 The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the Company.
 During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
-A pro-active approach that in the first instance avoids issues occurring is favoured.
+A pro-active approach, that in the first instance avoids issues occurring, is favoured.